Egg allergy: Diagnosis

-Diagnosis of egg allergy is based on the person's history of allergic reactions, skin prick test (SPT), patch test and measurement of egg-specific serum immunoglobulin E (IgE or sIgE).
+Diagnosis of egg allergy is based on the person's history of allergic reactions, skin prick test (SPT), patch test, and measurement of egg-specific serum immunoglobulin E (IgE or sIgE).
 Confirmation is by double-blind, placebo-controlled food challenges.
 SPT and sIgE have sensitivity greater than 90% but specificity in the 50-60% range, meaning these tests will detect an egg sensitivity, but will also be positive for other allergens.
 For young children, attempts have been made to identify SPT and sIgE responses strong enough to avoid the need for a confirming oral food challenge.

 Prevention

-When eggs are introduced to a baby's diet is thought to affect risk of developing allergy, but there are contradictory recommendations.
-A 2016 review acknowledged that introducing peanuts early appears to have a benefit, but stated "The effect of early introduction of egg on egg allergy are controversial."
+Introducing eggs to a baby's diet is thought to affect the risk of developing allergy, but there are contradictory recommendations.
+A 2016 review acknowledged that introducing peanuts early appears to have a benefit, but stated, "The effect of early introduction of egg on egg allergy is controversial."
 A meta-analysis published the same year supported the theory that early introduction of eggs into an infant's diet lowers risk, and a review of allergens in general stated that introducing solid foods at 4–6 months may result in the lowest subsequent allergy risk.
 However, an older consensus document from the American College of Allergy, Asthma and Immunology recommended that introduction of chicken eggs be delayed to 24 months of age.

 Treatment

 The mainstay of treatment is total avoidance of egg protein intake.
 This is complicated because the declaration of the presence of trace amounts of allergens in foods is not mandatory (see regulation of labelling).

-Treatment for accidental ingestion of egg products by allergic individuals varies depending on the sensitivity of the person.
+Treatment for accidental ingestion of egg products by allergic individuals varies depending on the person's sensitivity.
 An antihistamine such as diphenhydramine (Benadryl) may be prescribed.
-Sometimes prednisone will be prescribed to prevent a possible late phase Type I hypersensitivity reaction.
-Severe allergic reactions (anaphalaxis) may require treatment with an epinephrine pen, an injection device designed to be used by a non-healthcare professional when emergency treatment is warranted.
+Sometimes prednisone will be prescribed to prevent a possible late-phase Type I hypersensitivity reaction.
+Severe allergic reactions (anaphylaxis) may require treatment with an epinephrine pen, an injection device designed to be used by a non-healthcare professional when emergency treatment is warranted.

 Immunotherapy

 There is active research on trying oral immunotherapy (OIT) to desensitize people to egg allergens.
 A Cochrane Review concluded that OIT can desensitize people, but it remains unclear whether long-term tolerance develops after treatment ceases, and 69% of the people enrolled in the trials had adverse effects.
-They concluded there was a need for standardized protocols and guidelines prior to incorporating OIT into clinical practice.
-A second review noted that allergic reactions, up to anaphylaxis, can occur during OIT, and recommends this treatment not be routine medical practice.
+They concluded there was a need for standardized protocols and guidelines before incorporating OIT into clinical practice.
+A second review noted that allergic reactions, up to anaphylaxis, can occur during OIT, and recommends that this treatment not be routine medical practice.
 A third review limited its scope to trials of baked egg-containing goods such as bread or cake as a means of resolving egg allergy.
 Again, there were some successes, but also some severe allergic reactions, and the authors came down on the side of not recommending this as treatment.